Analysis | Contenders versus pretenders: What to make of the NFL’s seven 2-0 teams

 [Tom Brady wanted a ‘divorce’ from Bill Belichick, according to a new book]

 Jacksonville Jaguars: No surprise here.
 The Jaguars were just a second-half collapse away from making the Super Bowl a season ago.
 Now, Blake Bortles and company are fresh off a beating of their biggest competition in the AFC (New England), and it looks as though injuries are the only thing that could derail their playoff chances.
 Jacksonville’s hopes once again reside on Bortles’ right arm.
-While the results have been great so far, Bortles is still on pace for 24 turnover-worthy throws — three more than he had last season.
+While the results have been great, Bortles is still on pace for 24 turnover-worthy throws — three more than he had last season.

 Kansas City Chiefs: While it’s still early, the Chiefs’ young quarterback has played at an elite level so far.
 Dating back to his first career start against the Pittsburgh Steelers last season, Patrick Mahomes’ three starts in the NFL have netted him 76.3, 82.6 and 95.5 passing grades.
 Combine that with the league’s most explosive set of weapons, and it’s an absolutely terrifying proposition for even the best NFL defenses.

-Mahomes currently ranks third in adjusted completion percentage (82.0) despite having the farthest average depth of target in the league.
+Mahomes ranks third in adjusted completion percentage (82.0) despite having the farthest average depth of target in the league.
 He is averaging a whopping 13.2 air yards per target through Week 2, which is 0.2 yards behind the deepest PFF has ever recorded for a quarterback in a single season.
-Mahomes has no reason to stop slinging it downfield anytime soon, with speedster Tyreek Hill currently ranked second in the NFL in wide receiver grades.
+Mahomes has no reason to stop slinging it downfield anytime soon, with speedster Tyreek Hill ranked second in the NFL in wide receiver grades.

 [Fantasy football start/sit tips Week 3: Bench David Johnson]

-Los Angeles Rams: This was a Super Bowl contender last season, and it can’t be understated how much the defense actually improved this year.
+Los Angeles Rams: They were a Super Bowl contender last season, and it can’t be understated how much the defense actually improved this year.
 Aqib Talib, Marcus Peters and Ndamukong Suh are game-changing talents off to outstanding starts in their Rams uniforms.
 Opposing quarterbacks are terrified of even challenging Talib and Peters.
-Peters is on pace to be targeted 64 times this season, while Talib is on pace for only 40 targets.
+Peters is on pace to be targeted 64 times this season; Talib is on pace for only 40 targets.
 By comparison, former Rams cornerback Trumaine Johnson was targeted 90 times last season.
 Peters and Talib combined to give up all of 37 yards in Weeks 1 and 2.
 Everyone knows what the offense can do, but it’s time to see the Rams as a top-five NFL defense, as well.

 Pretenders

-Denver Broncos: Quarterback Case Keenum has had his turnovers so far this season, but it’s not the offense that should be a worry so much as it is the regression of the defense.
+Denver Broncos: Quarterback Case Keenum has had his turnovers, but it’s not the offense that should be a worry so much as it is the regression of the defense.
 This isn’t even close to the unit that fueled Denver’s Super Bowl victory a few years back.
-The cornerback trio of Chris Harris Jr., Bradley Roby and Aqib Talib used to be able to line up across from any set of wide receivers in the league and have the upper hand, but the advantage is no more.
+The cornerback trio of Chris Harris Jr., Bradley Roby and Talib used to be able to line up across from any set of wide receivers in the league and have the upper hand, but the advantage is no more.

 Roby hasn’t come close to replicating the success Talib had as an every-down player.
 Through two games, Roby has allowed 10 of 11 targets into his coverage for 101 yards and a touchdown and a 135.2 passer rating.
 Talib never allowed a completion percentage higher than 60.2 nor a passer rating higher than 82.7 during his time in Denver.
 The Broncos rank 29th in overall coverage grade after having gone against two quarterbacks — Russell Wilson and Derek Carr — that were shut down in their games not against Denver.
 That’s not going to win championships.

 Miami Dolphins: Two numbers show that the Dolphins’ 2-0 start is merely an anomaly: Miami ranks 21st in the league in passing offense grade, and 30th in pass coverage grade.
 The numbers don’t really get better elsewhere, either.
-The Dolphins’ only saving grace thus far has been their first-ranked running backs, as third-year pro Kenyan Drake and the seemingly ageless Frank Gore are averaging 3.2 and 2.8 yards after contact per attempt, respectively.
+The Dolphins’ only saving grace has been their first-ranked running backs, as third-year pro Kenyan Drake and the seemingly ageless Frank Gore are averaging 3.2 and 2.8 yards, respectively, after contact per attempt.
 Those are impressive numbers, but this is 2018.
 The team’s struggles in the passing game on both sides of the ball will ultimately prove too much to overcome.

 Tampa Bay Buccaneers: As difficult as it is rain on quarterback Ryan Fitzpatrick’s parade, the magic in Tampa Bay isn’t built to last.
 The Bucs are like a speeding train that’s one sharp curve away from flying off the rails.